 The city of Dresden, Germany after the Americans firebombed it.
 Attacking civilians on purpose has been criticized after the war.

 The Allies spent a lot of time trying to confuse the Germans by making fake messages about their plans.
-German commanders had good reason to believe the attack would come at Calais, where the English Channel is narrowest.
+The trick worked and German leaders thought that the attack would come at Calais.
 But the truth was that General Dwight Eisenhower planned Operation Overlord for Normandy, a different beach in France.

 Just after midnight on June 6, 1944, Allied soldiers parachuted behind enemy lines to cut communications.
 As the German guards looked out at the English Channel in the morning, they saw the largest group of ships ever in history heading toward the French beaches.
 There were five points of attack.
-Gold and Sword Beaches were taken by the British, and Juno Beach was captured by Canadian forces.
+Gold and Sword Beaches were taken by the British, and Juno Beach was attacked by Canadian soldiers.
 The Americans had to capture Utah and Omaha Beaches.
 Many men died on the first day of the attack.
-Still, by nighttime German troops retreated and he Allies had taken control of the beaches.
+Still, by the end of the day, German troops retreated and the Allies had taken control of the beaches.
 The successful landing in France on June 6, or D-Day, along with the Battle of Stalingrad in the East, are the turning point battles in the war against Hitler’s Germany.

 Primary Source: Photograph

 Within days of the successful landing on D-Day, thousands of men, tanks, trucks, and supplies were being unloaded in support of the soldiers pushing forward through France.